Evan-2007/docker-compose-boilerplate/README.md

     * flaresolverr
     * jellyseerr/overseerr can be changed by updating comments
 * nginxproxymanager
-* qbittorent with wireguard Setup instructions can be found [here](https://github.com/Trigus42/alpine-qbittorrentvpn)
+* qbittorent with wireguard/openvpn.
+Setup instructions can be found [here](https://github.com/Trigus42/alpine-qbittorrentvpn)
 * runners 3 gitea runners built using a custom DOCKERFILE (Work in progress)
 * sshportal
 * stats